 Whether you’re paleo, keto, vegan, carnivore, or anything in between, there are a few important factors to consider when choosing a protein powder or supplement:

-- Bioavailability: If performance and recovery are your goals, then you’ll want to pick a supplement with a full amino acid profile, which is required for muscle protein synthesis (MPS).
+- Amino acid content: If gaining muscle, enhancing performance, or supporting recovery are your goals, then you’ll want to pick a supplement with a full amino acid profile, which is required for muscle protein synthesis (MPS).
 This is especially important when choosing vegan proteins, as most plant isolates have incomplete amino acid profiles.
 To get around this issue, plant-based eaters should consider combining proteins with different amino acid profiles to get a full spectrum.

 - Ingredient quality: Just like all food and supplements, sourcing is key.
 Look for protein powders with pure, clean ingredients without added fillers, binders, and sugars.
 When choosing animal protein, look for grass-fed sources that skip the added hormones and antibiotics.